medik8s/node-healthcheck-operator/docs/installation.md

 ```

 ### Customizations:
-See the [README.md](./README.md) for Node Healthcheck CR customizations.
+See the [README.md](./index.md) for Node Healthcheck CR customizations.

 [operator hub]: https://operatorhub.io/operator/node-healthcheck-operator
 [operator-sdk]: https://sdk.operatorframework.io/docs/installation/

+## TODO copied from old README, insert this above...

+## Installation

+Install the Node Healthcheck operator using [operator hub].
+The installation
+will also install the [self-node-remediation] operator as a default remediator.

+For development environments you can run `make deploy deploy-snr`.
+See the [Makefile](./../Makefile) for more variables.